dhammacakka/americanmonk/content/videos/dhamma.md

 Exploring dhp 53 and the different aspects of making merit.
 {{< /video-card >}}

+{{< video-card id="Qy_h71a17Qo" title="The Power of Timing in Donations: With Real-life Donation Experiences" date="2024-02-04" >}}
+This Dhammatalk discusses the key elements of the Kāladāna Sutta in addition to three personal stories which might represent the effects of giving  donations at the right time.
+Some of the stories can be found at my website at this particular webpage below: https://americanmonk.org/miracle-on-3-or-4-streets/
+{{< /video-card >}}

 {{< video-card id="GBgT6_rJ1bQ" title="Memorizing The Noble Eightfold Path" date="2021-11-12" >}}
 This video helps you memorize The Noble Eightfold Path.
 It has come to my attention that many people who are seasoned Buddhists cannot recall all 8 factors of The Noble Eightfold Path, or do with ease.
 Therefore, I have made a small video to help you memorize these ordered factors in English with ease.
 {{< /video-card >}}